 - a.
-Conservation Fund, accounts for financial resources used to fund water conservation activities mandated by District legislation including permit issuance and enforcement, jurisdictional water allocations, and public water conservation education.
-This includes the Toilet Replacement Refund Program which decreases water demand on the Carmel River. - b.
+Conservation Fund, accounts for financial resources used to fund water conservation activities mandated by District legislation.
+The Water Demand Division provides information and programs to achieve efficient water use and maximize available supplies.
+This is achieved through community education and outreach, development of incentives and training programs, and by implementing and enforcing permitting and conservation regulations, thereby reducing the community's need for potable water. - b.
 Mitigation Fund, accounts for financial resources used to finance work along the Carmel River carried out pursuant to the Mitigation Program designed to ameliorate impacts identified in the District's Allocation Program Environmental Impact Report. - c.
 Water Supply Fund, accounts for financial resources used to fund for acquisition or construction of major capital facilities (other than those financed by Proprietary Funds, and Special Assessments), support for staff relative to water supply, and other water supply related activities.